Life As a Transportation Attendant

-In the United States, there were 18,500 jobs for Transportation Attendant in 2016.
+There were about 18,500 jobs for Transportation Attendant in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Transportation Attendant by 2026.
-The BLS estimates 2,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,700 job openings in this field each year.

 The states with the most job growth for Transportation Attendant are Washington, Michigan, and Nevada.
 Watch out if you plan on working in New Jersey, Tennessee, or South Carolina.
 These states have the worst job growth for this type of profession.